VladimirMakaev/cqrs-journey-doc/Reference_09_Technologies.markdown

-# Chapter 7: Technologies Used in the Reference Implementation (Chapter Title)
+# Reference 7: Technologies Used in the Reference Implementation (Chapter Title)

 # Windows Azure Service Bus